maddigits/maddigits.github.com/_posts/2013-09-18-twitter-drops-ruby-bullshit.md

 The main problem is that Ruby uses a Global Interpreter Lock (GIL), which means that even if you use multiple threads, there will be only one lock per interpreter process.
-In other hand, Java has a very well tested and stable concurrency model with one lock per thread.
+In other hand, Java has a very well tested and stable concurrency model with one lock per thread, as well other concurrecy models (like Actor model using things like Akka).

 ![Ruby GIL](http://i.imgur.com/SnTf2hl.png)